 Even with all the will in the world, it’s likely that you won’t work out quite as much as you do during the summer months.
 That’s why it’s a good idea to look at building movement into your everyday life.
 This doesn’t have to be overly complicated.
 There are surprising ways to get exercise and burn more calories.
 For instance, even things like taking the stairs rather than the elevator can be beneficial to your health.
 You’ll find that thinking in this way also brings an additional benefit, too — it’ll help to keep you warm when the weather is cold.

-We mentioned skiing before, but it’s far from the only winter sport.
-People seem to think that winter sports are difficult to access, but the chances are that you live somewhere close to an area where you can engage in a wide range of cold-weather activities.
 This will be easier if you live in a snowy environment since they provide the best workouts and can be a lot of fun, too.
-Two worth considering are snowshoeing — which is like cold-weather hiking — and cross country skiing.
-In fact, cross country skiing is one of the best activities you can do, since you’ll use more or less every muscle in your body.
+Two worth considering are snowshoeing — which is like cold-weather hiking — and cross-country skiing.
+In fact, cross-country skiing is one of the best activities you can do, since you’ll use more or less every muscle in your body.

 Invest in Clothing